-The Latest Building Safety Act Guidance Was Released, What’s Changed & What Hasn’t?
+The Latest Building Safety Act Guidance Was Released, What’s Changed & What Hasn’t

 Following a consultation on Higher-Risk Buildings, UK Government has released its findings and new guidance.
 Here we summarise the consultation response, what has changed, and what hasn’t…